Off body concealed carry revisited. [this originally first ran several years ago; we thought it worth revisiting].

 We know there’s always a hue and and a cry when someone says they prefer off body carry, and it’s not our first choice either (for that matter our second).
 Still, properly carried, a gun in the purse is better than no gun at all.
 Mad Duo

-Off Body: One Woman’s Take on Concealed Carry
+Off Body Carry: One Woman’s Take on Carrying Concealed

 Recently I have had a steady stream of new woman gun owners ask me about carrying concealed in a purse.
 I am still gaining my proficiency with this system, but I felt that I should write something to offer insight into why it works for me.
 I’m not former military, LEO or anything special at all.
 I’m simply a woman that carries a loaded handgun for personal protection.

 Why do I purse carry?
 I have never lost a purse or had one stolen.
 Whenever I leave my house my purse becomes an extension of me, an extension that is never left behind (or unattended).
 It’s been like that since I was 16, when I was probably in my prime for irresponsibility.

 When I first began carrying a concealed weapon I allowed the naysayers to cloud my judgment and affect my judgement.
 I read article after article preaching how and why you should always carry on your person.
 So I tried that.

 As much as I like to wear impractical shoes, I like wearing dresses and skinny jeans more.
 Women’s body shape and choice of fashion is generally not readily compatible with concealed carry.

 For the sake of fashion, I often left my handgun at home.

 It took my watching of a horrific newscast, where a local college aged girl was viciously attacked, to make me realize I had to find a solution.
 I would rather have my handgun in my purse than not with me at all.
 The more comfortable I became with carrying concealed and the more I considered purse carrying, the more I knew it was for me.
 Without this mode of carry, I would require a smaller gun, which in turn frequently means a less effective gun.
 Not a compromise that I would make.